LaurelineP/ztm-node/24-websockets-and-socket.io/README.md

 					- `io.in(<room>).emit(...)`: to all client including sender
 	- Extra:
 		- implemented a nicer UI/UX on disconnection from a room
-			 - when one player leaves (weither it is the referee player or not ) the player window will refresh, emit `ready` and wait for an opponent
+			 - when one player leaves (wether it is the referee player or not ) the player window will refresh, emit `ready` and wait for an opponent
 			- if one player for each group leaves, each player are gathered in the same group and can play